 Teachers use weekly plans setting out exactly what work is to be done each day.
 Teachers will produce separate weekly plans for English, Maths and foundation subjects.
-Teachers will also prepare a weekly guided reading plan.
+Teachers will also prepare a weekly guided reading plan and grammar, punctuation and spelling as part of their weekly English plan.
+Teachers will also prepare Early Morning Maths activities which will form part of their weekly Maths planning.
 Weekly plans will be displayed in the classroom at the beginning of each week.
 Weekly plans will include clear learning objectives (or W.A.L.T's), Success Criteria (or W.I.L.F's) and descriptions of activities.
 Weekly plans will indicate provision for higher ability, medium ability and lower ability learners.
-They will also indicate SEND provision where this is different and identify those children entitled to the Pupil Premium.
+They will also indicate SEND provision where this is different, identify those children entitled to the Pupil Premium and where/how TA is being used during the lessons.

-Planning will be monitored by the Head teacher, Deputy Head teacher, Key Stage Leaders and, on occasions, by Governors.
+Planning will be monitored by the Headteacher, Deputy Headteacher, Key Stage Leaders and, on occasions, by Governors.